keineahnungmanmeinusernameistschonweg/factoriocalc/README.md

 # factoriocalc
 Piece of code which calculates assembler ratios for modded factorio

-yes im too lazy to write a gitignore, yes that included gitignore.io
+yes im too lazy to write a gitignore, yes that includes gitignore.io